Jonquil Park: History

 The park previously had a volleyball court, botanic garden, and additional bench seating, but all were eventually removed in the 2010s.
+In 2026, the park received various upgrades, including updating the lighting to LED lights, a new backstop and dirt line for the baseball diamond, and upgrades to the playground surface and grass field.

 The quality and maintenance of the park is handled by the Chicago Park District along with the volunteer community groups the Wrightwood Neighbors Association and the Jonquil Park Advisory Council.
 Jonquil Park sits in Chicago's 43rd ward.